kimvanwyk/python3-poetry-container/README.md

 # Versions and Packages

-A manifest file detailing the Python, pip, and Poetry versions and the installed Python packages is in a file at **/manifest.txt**.
+A manifest file detailing the Python, pip, and Poetry versions and the installed Python packages is in a file inside the image at **/manifest.txt**.